 Setting Description

 TFSW = RFSW = 1 Alternative framing

 INVRFS = INVTFS = 1 Active low frame signal

 DTYPE = 00 Right justify data

 SLEN = 1111 16-bit data-word

 ISCLK = 1 Internal serial clock

 TFSR = RFSR = 1 Frame every word

-IRFS = 0 Internal receive frame sync
+IRFS = 0 ·

-ITFS = 1 Internal transmit frame sync
+ITFS = 1

-The connection diagram is shown in Figure 52.
+The connection diagram is shown in Figure 51.
 The ADSP-21xx has TFS0 and RFS0 tied together.
 TFS0 is set as an output, and RFS0 is set as an input.
 The DSP operates in alternative framing mode, and the SPORT0 control register is set up as described in Table 14.
-The frame synchronization signal generated on the TFS is tied to $\overline{\text{CS}}$, and, as with all signal processing applications, requires equidistant sampling.
+The frame synchronization signal generated on the TFS is tied to $\overline{\text{CS}}$ , and, as with all signal processing applications, requires equidistant sampling.
 However, as in this example, the timer interrupt is used to control the sampling rate of the ADC, and under certain conditions equidistant sampling cannot be achieved.

-Figure 52.
-Interfacing the AD7323 to the ADSP-21xx
+Figure 51.
+Interfacing the AD7321 to the ADSP-21xx

 The timer registers are loaded with a value that provides an interrupt at the required sampling interval.
 When an interrupt is received, a value is transmitted with TFS/DT (ADC control word).
-The TFS is used to control the RFS, and therefore the reading of data.
+The TFS is used to control the RFS, and hence the reading of data.

 The frequency of the serial clock is set in the SCLKDIV register.
 When the instruction to transmit with TFS is given (AX0 = TX0), the state of the serial clock is checked.
 The DSP waits until the SCLK has gone high, low, and high again before starting the transmission.
-If the timer and SCLK are chosen so that the instruction to transmit occurs on or near the rising edge of SCLK, data can be transmitted immediately or at the next clock edge.
+If the timer and SCLK are chosen so that the instruction to transmit occurs on or near the rising edge of SCLK, data is transmitted immediately or at the next clock edge.